FreeTAKTeam/FreeTAKServer-User-Docs/docs/index.md

 You can also support the project by buying one of our [T-Shirts](http://tee.pub/lic/elARpZYCmaw)

+!!! note
-NOTE: We are not big fans of `Paypal`, but it is the easiest and most accessible way we have found for enabling some form of funding.
+    We are not big fans of `Paypal`, but it is the easiest and most accessible way we have found for enabling some form of funding.
     We hope to implement a more ethical system in the future.

 ### Public Instance